President & Commissioner

 Curadi also served as an Eastern USA Scout with the Jamestown Rebels (North American Hockey League) for the last three seasons.

 The former Rensselaer Polytechnic Institute (RPI) defenseman served as the team’s alternate captain during his senior season and appeared on the Eastern College Athletic Conference (ECAC) Men’s All-Academic Team in his sophomore, junior and senior seasons.
 Curadi was also responsible for developing a relationship between RPI and the United Heroes League.

 Curadi formerly played in the USHL as a member of the Clark Cup Champion Dubuque Fighting Saints during the 2010-11 season when the defenseman served as alternate captain and registered 11 points (2-9-11) during the regular season.
 Curadi went on to play for the Adirondack Thunder (ECHL) during the 2015-16 season after his time at RPI.
 That season, he earned the Team Community Service Award after attending community outreach events including radiothons, ball hockey games and presentations about life as an NCAA athlete.

-Manager of Hockey Operations
+Director of Hockey Operations and Administration

 Morgan comes to the USHL after a six-year career as an official that spanned the American Hockey League (AHL), ECHL and Central Hockey League (CHL).
 His career highlights include working four ECHL Kelly Cup Championship series and one CHL championship series.
 In addition to his career as a linesman, Morgan worked IIHF, USHL and NAHL games through the USA Hockey Officiating Development Program.
 Morgan was a linesman in the USHL from 2007-2012.